robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-happiness-lessons-from-a-new-science.markdown

 When we look at the same people over their lifetimes, we find they got no happier, even though they get much richer. (pg.
 32)

-A group of Chinese students wre asked to answer a happiness survey in both Chinese and English, with two weeks between the two events.
-The students reported almost exactly the same average level of happiness in both Chinese and English, and the answers in the different languages were highhly correlated across the students. (pg.34)
+A group of Chinese students were asked to answer a happiness survey in both Chinese and English, with two weeks between the two events.
+The students reported almost exactly the same average level of happiness in both Chinese and English, and the answers in the different languages were highly correlated across the students. (pg.34)

-In Switzerland most people speaj French, German, or Italian, but all these groups give similar replies to the question about happiness. (pg.
+In Switzerland most people speak French, German, or Italian, but all these groups give similar replies to the question about happiness. (pg.
 34)

-Most evidence suggests thaht clinical depression has increased since the Second World War. (pg.
+Most evidence suggests that clinical depression has increased since the Second World War. (pg.
 35)

 In any one year about 6% of people in the United Sates experience a major depressive episode. (pg.
 35)